Pete Maravich: Early life

 Maravich was born to Peter "Press" Maravich (1915–1987) and Helen Gravor Maravich (1925–1974) in Aliquippa, a steel town in Beaver County in western Pennsylvania, near Pittsburgh.
 Maravich amazed his family and friends with his basketball abilities from an early age.
 He enjoyed a close but demanding father-son relationship that motivated him toward achievement and fame in the sport.
 Maravich's father was the son of Serbian immigrants and a professional player–turned-coach.
 He showed his son the fundamentals starting when Pete was seven years old.
 Obsessively, young Maravich spent hours practicing ball control tricks, passes, head fakes, and long-range shots.

 Maravich played high school varsity ball at Daniel High School in Central, South Carolina, a year before being old enough to attend the school.
 While at Daniel from 1961 to 1963, Maravich participated in the school's first-ever game against a team from an all-black school.
-In 1963 his father departed from his position as head basketball coach at Clemson University and joined the coaching staff at North Carolina State University.
+In 1963, his father departed from his position as head basketball coach at Clemson University and joined the coaching staff at North Carolina State University.
 While living in Raleigh, North Carolina, Maravich attended Needham B. Broughton High School, where his famous moniker was born.
 From his habit of shooting the ball from his side, as if holding a revolver, Maravich became known as "Pistol" Pete Maravich.
 He graduated from Broughton in 1965 and then attended Edwards Military Institute, where he averaged 33 points per game.
-Maravich never liked school and did not like Edwards Military Institute.
-It was known that Press Maravich was extremely protective of Maravich and would guard against any issue that might come up during his adolescence.
-Press threatened to shoot Maravich with a .45-caliber pistol if he drank or got into trouble.
+Press Maravich was known to be extremely protective of Maravich, and would guard against any issue that might come up during his adolescence; Press threatened to shoot Maravich with a .45-caliber pistol if he drank or got into trouble.
 Maravich was 6 feet 4 inches in high school and was getting ready to play in college when his father took a coaching position at Louisiana State University.

 College career

-At that time NCAA rules prohibited first-year students from playing at varsity level, which forced Maravich to play on the freshman team.
-In his first game, Maravich put up 50 points, 14 rebounds and 11 assists against Southeastern Louisiana College.
+At that time, NCAA rules prohibited first-year students from playing at varsity level, which required Maravich to play on the freshman team.
+In his first game, Maravich put up 50 points, 14 rebounds, and 11 assists against Southeastern Louisiana College.

 In only three years playing on the varsity team (and under his father's coaching) at LSU, Maravich scored 3,667 points—1,138 of those in 1967–68, 1,148 in 1968–69, and 1,381 in 1969–70—while averaging 43.8, 44.2, and 44.5 points per game, respectively.
 For his collegiate career, the 6 ft 5 in guard averaged 44.2 points per game in 83 contests and led the NCAA in scoring for each of his three seasons.

 Maravich's long-standing collegiate scoring record is particularly notable when three factors are taken into account: